gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2026-01-12-Betting-on-Myself.md

 After a year, I have finished my Master's degree in AI for Games Development.
 Not one to rest on my laurels (and unable to rest on my bank account), I decided to build a project that would highlight my skills in the area of data engineering and data science.
 I wanted to create a platform, not just a pipeline.

 I’ve done projects that highlight these at university and at my previous jobs, but those aren’t the kind of examples I would or could show off in my online portfolio.
-Also, I love to create my own projects that aren’t the same data science tutorials that endless numbers follow on YouTube.
+Also, I love to create my own projects that aren’t the same data science tutorials that endless Data Scientists follow on YouTube.
 I like to dig deep and find questions, not just plug and play.

 Beyond that, I wanted to learn a bit more about gambling.
 Despite being a huge sports fan my entire life, I’m still a bit flummoxed about certain betting terms and wanted to learn more.
 I chose baseball because it’s not commonly used for betting data science projects and it’s also one of my favourite sports.
 Plus it provides a lot of interesting statistics to play with.